What is let-to-buy?

 3. Speak to your existing mortgage provider

-It might be feasible for you to port your existing residential mortgage to your new residential property.
-Likewise, it might be feasible for your existing lender to grant you consent to let your existing property.
-Therefore, it makes sense to speak with your existing lender as well as seeking independent advice to ascertain the best course of action.
+It makes sense to speak with your existing lender as well as seeking independent advice to ascertain the best course of action.

 Which?
-Mortgage Advisers are completely independent and impartial and we can advise you on different lenders’ timescales and practices, and be there for you every step of the way up to completion.
-For personalised advice on how much you might be able to borrow and which lenders fit within the timescales you’re looking to work to, call and speak to one of our expert advisers today on 0800 316 4071.
+Mortgage Advisers can advise you on different lenders’ timescales and practices, and be there for you every step of the way up to completion.

-Our expert advisers can give you personalised advice around affordability based on your circumstances.
-The kinds of things you need to think about is whether you could afford the payments on both mortgages if your rental property was empty for several months, or if interest rates rise and your repayments increase.
-It’s important to consider these possible eventualities upfront, and make sure you’re prepared for them.
+With let-to-buy, it’s vital that you can afford the payments on both mortgages if your rental property was empty for several months, or if interest rates rise and your repayments increase.

 6. Be aware of your responsibilities as a landlord